eclipse-tractusx/portal-assets/developer/Technical Documentation/DB Views and Details/Data Management.md

 ## Layering Concept on Keycloak side

-For keycloak, the concept is similar.
+For Keycloak, the concept is similar.

 There is a base setup (provided as static data setting) as well as transactional data.

-The difference between keycloak and portal is inside the load.
+The difference between Keycloak and portal is inside the load.

-Its not planned to have soon any delta updates in keycloak regarding the base data.
-Off course there will changes in the inital load, but for a certain time those are planned to get added by the operator manually till an actual delta load solution is in place.
+Its not planned to have soon any delta updates in Keycloak regarding the base data.
+Off course there will changes in the initial load, but for a certain time those are planned to get added by the operator manually till an actual delta load solution is in place.

 <br>